H is for Home Birth

 It is important to mention that a mother's comfort in her birth environment does make a difference.
 If you feel unsure or unsafe birthing at home, it may not be the right choice for you and your family.
 Transversely, if hospitals make you uncomfortable and you're worrying about your birth plan, home birth might be the right decision for you.

-As I always say, it comes down to what feels right to you.
-To see a list of local Certified Professional Midwives, check out our resources list here!
+As I always say, it comes down to what feels right to you!
+If you’re local in Delmarva, check out my Doula Services and Childbirth Education classes.
+To see a list of local Certified Professional Midwives, birth centers, and more, check out my resources list here!